THE FINEST WALL FINISHES ON EARTH.

 The earliest plasters known to us were lime-based.
 Around 7500 BC, the people of 'Ain Ghazal in Jordan used lime mixed with unheated crushed limestone to make plaster which was used on a large scale for covering walls, floors, and hearths in their homes.

 Stucco often contained substantial amounts of mud or clay, marble or brick dust, or even sawdust.
-An array of other additives ranged from animal blood or urine, cow dung, animal hair, eggs, keratin or gluesize (animal hooves and horns), varnish, wheat paste, sugar, salt, sodium silicate, alum, tallow, linseed oil, beeswax, and wine, beer, or rye whiskey.
-Additives, or admixtures, were usually added to enhance or modify characteristics such as curing time, plasticity, color, or volatility.
+An array of other additives ranged from animal blood or urine, cow dung, animal hair, eggs, keratin or gluesize (animal hooves and horns), varnish, wheat paste, sugar, salt, sodium silicate, alum, tallow, linseed oil, beeswax, wine, beer, or rye whiskey.
+These additives, or admixtures, were usually added to enhance or modify characteristics such as curing time, plasticity, color, or volatility.

 In ancient India and China, renders in clay and gypsum plasters were used to produce a smooth surface over rough stone or mud brick walls.
 In early Egyptian tombs, walls were coated with lime and gypsum plaster and the finished surface was often painted or decorated.
 Mottled stucco was employed throughout the Roman Empire.
 The Romans used mixtures of lime and sand to build up preparatory layers over which finer applications of gypsum, lime, sand and marble dust were applied.
 Pozzolanic materials were sometimes added to produce a more rapid set.
 In the Renaissance, the addition of marble dust to plaster allowed the production of fine detail and a hard, smooth finish in hand molded decoration.
 Around the 4th century B.C., the Romans discovered the principles of the hydraulic set of lime, where the addition of highly reactive forms of silica and alumina, such as volcanic earths, could solidify rapidly even under water.
 There was little use of hydraulic mortar after the Roman period until the 18th century.

-Plaster decoration was widely used in Europe in the Middle Ages where, from the mid-13th century, gypsum was used for internal and external plaster.
+Plaster decoration was widely used in Europe and in the Middle Ages where, from the mid-13th century, gypsum was used for internal and external plaster.
 Hair was employed as reinforcement, with additives to assist setting or plasticity including malt, urine, beer, milk and eggs.
 In the 14th century, decorative trowelled plaster, called pargeting was being used in South-East England to decorate the exterior of timber-framed buildings.
 This is a form of incised, molded or modelled ornament, executed in lime putty or mixtures of lime and gypsum plaster.
 During this same period, terracotta was reintroduced into Europe and was widely used for the production of ornament.
 In the mid-15th century, skilled Venetian workers developed a new type of external facing, called Marmorino made by applying lime directly onto masonry.

 In the 16th century, stucco artisans working in Bavaria invented a new type of decorative internal plaster application, called scagliola.
 This was composed of gypsum plaster, animal glue and pigments, and was used to imitate colored marbles and pietre dure ornament.
 Sand or marble dust and lime, were sometimes added.
 In this same century, Italian artists, combining it with modelled stucco decoration, introduced the graffito technique, also known as graffito or scratchwork, to Germany.
 This technique was practiced in antiquity and was a quick and durable method for decorating building facades.
 Here, layers of contrasting lime plaster were applied and a design scratched through the upper layer to reveal the color beneath.
 The 17th century saw the introduction of different types of internal plaster application.
 Stucco marble was an artificial marble made using lime (sometimes with gypsum), pigments, water and glue.
-Stucco lustro was another a form of imitation marble (sometimes called stucco lucido) where a thin layer of lime or gypsum plaster was applied over a scored support of lime, with pigments scattered on surface of the wet plaster.
+Stucco lustro was another form of imitation marble (sometimes called stucco lucido) where a thin layer of lime plaster was applied over a scored support of lime, with pigments scattered on surface of the wet plaster.

-In the last few decades, an American invented term 'Venetian Plaster' has been assigned to a wide range of products - many having nothing to do with one another.
+In the last few decades, the American invented term 'Venetian Plaster' has been assigned to a wide range of products - many having nothing to do with one another.
 There are some synthetic products and some natural ones.

 Giorgio Vasari was an artist, architect and historian of the Renaissance.
 He wrote about the lives of all major Renaissance artists and their techniques.
 He even coined the term 'Renaissance'.
 We like him so much that we named our company after him.
 To find out more about him, click here.